minchinweb/openttd-wmdot/ReadMe.txt

 Cleanup Crew does funny things...

 WmDOT will add ships, but does not currently remove them.
 Therefore, if
-    industry production drops, there could be a number of ships waiting for fill-ups and driving WmDOT to bankruptcy.
+    industry production drops or the industry closes, there could be a number of ships waiting for fill-ups and driving WmDOT to bankruptcy.

 == Help!
 It broke!
 (Bug Report) ========================================== If WmDOT crashes, please help me fix it!
 Save a screenshot (under the ? on